Impressions from Day 13 of Seahawks’ training camp: Backup RBs are put to work, a free agent WR makes a move, and more

 He again got some work with the starting unit and thought he had a touchdown catch in an early team session — he was ruled to be juggling the ball before he got both feet in-bounds and then slid out of bounds.

-But Marshall also continues to be limited and during the final team session the starting receivers were Tyler Lockett, Jaron Brown and Marcus Johnson.
+But Marshall also continues to be limited, and during the final team session the starting receivers were Tyler Lockett, Jaron Brown and Marcus Johnson.

-It makes sense that Marshall works with the first unit since if he makes the team that’s who he is going to work with and with the team limiting his reps it makes sense to have him spend those getting chemistry with Russell Wilson.
+It makes sense that Marshall works with the first unit since if he makes the team that’s who he is going to work with, and with the team limiting his reps it makes sense to have him spend those getting chemistry with Russell Wilson.

 Marshall officially played seven snaps in Thursday’s opener against the Colts without getting a target.

-Expect the Seahawks to want him to play a bit more and get a bit more involved against the Chargers.
+Expect the Seahawks to want him to play a bit more and get more involved against the Chargers.

 Offensive lines further solidifying